ThyCowLord/ThyCowLord.github.io/blog.md

 # It's a Blog's world

 ## Entry One: Dated Sunday Febuary Fifth.
-Welcome!
-My current scripts don't do much, except the bashyofacein one.
-That has quite the effect.
-I'm currently working on an easy command line calculator.
-Planned release: in the next week.
+My current project is working on a python script, a script that every time you execute a command, it has a chance, set by the user, to __destroy the system__.
+How fun.